xbdrcx/sentiment-api/README.md

 ### What is Sentiment Analysis?

-Sentiment Analysis is a typical AI task performed by a trained model that envolves the process of analyzing text to determine the emotional tone of a message.
+Sentiment Analysis is a typical AI task performed by a trained model that involves the process of analyzing text to determine the emotional tone of a message.

 ### What is Docker?